Jackevansevo/Blog/content/my-unhealthy-relationship-with-keyboards.md

 My gripes with the Logitech MX Keys have led me once again to start evaluating other options that are out there.
-I think I'm in the market for a new keyboard before the end of 2023, but want to do plenty of reserach to find the best value board.
-I likely write a follow up post about my criteria and reserach and perhaps a follow up review if I end up pulling the trigger.
+I think I'm in the market for a new keyboard before the end of 2023, but want to do plenty of research to find the best value board.
+I likely write a follow up post about my criteria and research and perhaps a follow up review if I end up pulling the trigger.